-Component Description (1) 9 Drive light • Blinking white: The hard drive is being accessed.
-S Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 36 .
-(2) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
-Also connects ar optional headset microphone.
-This jack does not support optional standalone microphones.
-WARNING!
-To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
-To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
-NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(3) ss<+ USB SuperSpeed ports (2) Connect USB devices, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
-(4) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Comp onent Description (1) 9 Drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\varepsilon}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 38.
+(2) SD Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+To insert a card: Hold the card label-side up, with connectors facing the computer.
+Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
+To remove a card: Press in on the card, and then remove it from the memory card reader.
+(3) • USB Type-C port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
+NOTE: Cables, adapters, or both (purchased separately) might be required.
+(4) ss← USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
+(5) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(6) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
-Amber: The AC adapter is connected and the battery is charging. • Off: The battery is not charging.
-(5) Ą Power connector Connects an AC adapter.
+Amber: The AC adapter is connected and the battery is charging.